aws-samples/amazon-lex-twilio-voice-integration/README.md

 3. Host the application code on a web server.
 4. Configure a Twilio phone number to invoke the application code, when user calls in.

+The application automatically disconnects the ongoing call when the conversation with the bot reaches a logical end OR interaction with bot results in any exception.

 This documentation uses [Intellij](https://www.jetbrains.com/idea/) IDE to browse, edit and build the code, but you can use any IDE of your choice.